… or how to figure something out while figuring something out

 It contains various hydrocarbons like Xylene for example.

-This time, I've used Kapton tape to hold the membrane in place and to make sure that solvent will evenly cover treated area.
+This time, I’ve used Kapton tape to hold the membrane in place and to make sure that the solvent will evenly cover the treated area.

-I've applied solvent and waited for a while.
+I applied the solvent and waited for a while.
 As I suspected, it started to soften a foil.

-Since this job is kinda delicate and messy, I was really satisfied with an end effect.
-I've waited few minutes to let the solvent dry and started to remove Kapton tape .... aaaaand then the second hack was discovered lol.
+Since this job is kinda delicate and messy, I was really satisfied with the end effect.
+I’ve waited a few minutes to let the solvent dry and started to remove Kapton tape …. aaaaand then the second hack was discovered lol.

-While removing Kapton tape I've discovered that this thin, green piece of crap sticks to it and leaves nicely and evenly exposed silver traces.
+While removing Kapton tape I discovered that this thin, green piece of crap sticks to it and leaves nicely and evenly exposed silver traces.